ThuraAung1601/learn_rust/notes/readme.md

 DOI: https://link.springer.com/book/10.1007/978-1-4842-7208-4
 <br />
 Notes were taken by Thura. <br />
-You can try Rust using this playground online compiler: https://play.rust-lang.org/
+You can try Rust using this playground online compiler: https://play.rust-lang.org/ <br />
+These notes are intended only for beginners with no Rust knowledge and are taken from the lecture sessions.

 - [Chapter 1: Getting Started](#Chapter-1)
 - [Chapter 2: Doing Arithmetic and Writing More Code](#Chapter-2)